-Cargo Compliance Verification (CCV) inspections are conducted by the Department of Agriculture, Water and the Environment on containerised sea cargo imported into Australia.
+Cargo Compliance Verification (CCV) inspections are conducted by the department on containerised sea cargo imported into Australia.
 This is a part of the system of verification that ensures the integrity of the Australian biosecurity system.

 A robust biosecurity system helps protect Australia’s agricultural industries, economy, human health and environment from exotic pests and diseases.
 The department, along with other jurisdictions, industry and the community, plays a vital role in maintaining Australia’s enviable biosecurity status.